Log flume (ride): History

 Log flumes are a variant of the chute rides and old mill rides that were popular in the United States in the early 20th century.
 Shoot the Chute rides continue to be built today.
 Both of these types of rides took rather simple approaches to handling water flow.
 It was not until Karl Bacon of Arrow Development got involved and studied hydrodynamics that the use of water flow in an amusement ride was fully exploited.

 The first modern day log flume amusement ride constructed by Arrow was El Aserradero at Six Flags Over Texas in Arlington, Texas, which opened in 1963 and is still in operation.
 The Mill Race, Arrow Log Flume number two, opened just a few weeks later at Cedar Point.
 Log flumes proved to be extremely popular and quickly became staples at amusement and theme parks throughout the world.
 The ride was so popular that some parks started adding second flume rides to help reduce the long lines.
 Cedar Point added Shoot the Rapids in 1967, and Six Flags Over Texas and Six Flags Over Georgia both added second flumes in 1968.
 When Six Flags Over Mid America opened in 1971, it featured twin flumes.

 In the 1960s and early 1970s Arrow had a monopoly on the log flume business, producing over 50 flumes by 1979.
 In 1976, the French company Reverchon Industries started building flumes and in 1979 Hopkins Rides entered the flume building business.
-Other manufacturers eventually followed with Intamin building its first log flume in 1986 and Mack Rides in 1987.
+Mack Rides cooperated with Arrow to start building log flumes in 1977 and Intamin followed with building its first log flume in 1986.